Meet the new Riverside! The one place to record, edit, and share your conversations. Learn more

 • Artwork: JPG or PNG with a square aspect ratio of 1:1 in the highest resolution available.

 • Feed Values: Episode titles should not exceed 20 characters.
-Special characters, like [email protected]£$%^&*() must be HTML encoded.
+Special characters, like !@£$%^&*() must be HTML encoded.

 • Feed Fields: Your podcast must have a title, artwork, and at least 1 episode to be considered.

 Spotify is a bit different when it comes to submitting your podcast.
 Instead of submitting your RSS feed as you do with the other directories, you need to go through your media host instead.
-A much easier way to do this, is to use Spotify's own distributing platform Anchor which automatically publishes your podcast to Spotify.
+A much easier way to do this, is to use Spotify's own distributing platform Anchor, now part of Spotify for Podcasters which automatically publishes your podcast to Spotify.

-In order to publish a podcast to Spotify through Anchor follow these steps:
+In order to publish a podcast to Spotify through Anchor and Spotify for Podcasters follow these steps:

-1. Sign up for an Anchor account or log in.
+Step 2: Sign up for an account or log in.

-1. Once you're done you're ready to publish and your podcast should automatically appear on Spotify as well.
+Step 7: Finally, you're ready to publish.
+Go ahead and 'publish' and your podcast should automatically appear on Spotify as well.

 Spotify has also recently enabled video podcasts and has partnered with Riverside for the optimal way to produce video podcasts.
 You can now record in top-quality on Riverside, and directly share your video podcast to Spotify's millions of viewers.